 Andrew Zeve co-chairs the firm’s energy litigation practice group and represents clients in disputes related to every aspect of the oil and gas industry.
+In addition, he represents clients in intellectual property litigation, with an emphasis on trade secrets and patents.
 His experience as a litigator includes jury trial, bench trial and arbitration in state and federal courts across the United States.

 In addition to his oil and gas litigation practice, Andrew represents clients in a variety of litigation areas, including intellectual property litigation and complex commercial litigation.
 He represents a range of international to Fortune 500 clients from industries including energy, construction, commercial real estate, and oilfield services and equipment manufacturers.

 During law school, Andrew served as an intern to the Honorable David Hittner in the U.S. District Court, Southern District of Texas.

 Recent Notable Matters

 Juno Energy, LLC — successfully represented as first chair in the trial of an eight-figure title dispute involving oil and gas properties in west Texas; on the second day of trial, secured a settlement with one party, but continued the trial against the other remaining party; after a week-long bench trial, the judge ruled immediately after closing arguments that Juno had title to the property

 Triple Crown Energy LLC — successfully represented Triple Crown Energy and BCF Minerals as first chair in the jury trial in Tulsa, Oklahoma, involving a dispute with a land services broker over commissions related to several large mineral rights and leasehold acquisition projects; plaintiff sought over $2 million in connection with various contract and tort claims; after a week-long trial, the jury returned a verdict denying the plaintiff any commissions and rejecting all tort claims